Humble Administrator's Garden

-The Humble Administrator's Garden (拙政园 (Zhuōzhèng yuán); Suzhou Wu: /wuu/) is a Chinese garden in Suzhou, a UNESCO World Heritage Site and one of the most famous of the gardens of Suzhou.
-The garden is located at 178 Northeast Street (东北街178号), Gusu District.
+The Humble Administrator's Garden is a Chinese garden in Suzhou, a UNESCO World Heritage Site and one of the most famous of the gardens of Suzhou.
+The garden is located at 178 Northeast Street (东北街178号 (東北街178號)), Gusu District.

-At 78 mu (亩) (5.2 ha), it is the largest garden in Suzhou and is considered by some to be the finest garden in all of southern China.
+At 78 mu (畝 (亩)) (5.2 ha), it is the largest garden in Suzhou and is considered by some to be the finest garden in all of southern China.
 In 1997, Humble Administrator's Garden was named a UNESCO World Heritage Site as a component of the Classical Gardens of Suzhou.